Pilot Study of (MR) Imaging with Pyruvate (13C) to Detect High Grade Prostate Cancer

 Exclusion Criteria:

-* Patients with contra-indications to injection of gadolinium contrast; for example patients with prior documented allergy or those with inadequate renal function
+* Patients with contra-indications to injection of gadolinium contrast; for example patients with prior documented allergy or those with inadequate renal function.

-* Metallic hip implant or any other metallic implant or device that distorts local magnetic field and compromises the quality of MR imaging
+* Metallic hip implant or any other metallic implant or device that distorts local magnetic field and compromises the quality of MR imaging.

-* Poorly controlled hypertension, with blood pressure at study entry > 160/100; the addition of anti-hypertensives to control blood pressure is allowed for eligibility determination
+* Poorly controlled hypertension, with blood pressure at study entry > 160/100; the addition of anti-hypertensives to control blood pressure is allowed for eligibility determination.

-* Congestive heart failure or New York Heart Association (NYHA) status >= 2
+* Congestive heart failure or New York Heart Association (NYHA) status >= 2.

-* A history of clinically significant electrocardiography (EKG) abnormalities, including QT prolongation, a family history of prolonged QT interval syndrome, or myocardial infarction (MI) within 6 months of study entry; patients with rate-controlled atrial fibrillation/flutter will be allowed on study
+* A history of clinically significant electrocardiography (EKG) abnormalities, including QT prolongation, a family history of prolonged QT interval syndrome, or myocardial infarction (MI) within 6 months of study entry; patients with rate-controlled atrial fibrillation/flutter will be allowed on study.

 Study Plan

-Pre-surgical Prostate Cancer patients
+Cohort A: Pre-surgical Prostate Cancer patients

 EXPERIMENTAL

-Participants will receive an infusion of hyperpolarized 13C-pyruvate alone or co-hyperpolarized 13C pyruvate with hyperpolarized 13C, 15N urea injection prior to metabolic/perfusion high spatial resolution MRI/1H MRSI staging exam (PROSE) with endorectal coil using both a phased-array abdominal coil and an endorectal coil will be performed within 12 weeks of subsequent non-interventional radical prostatectomy.
+Participants will receive an infusion of hyperpolarized 13C-pyruvate alone or co-hyperpolarized 13C pyruvate with hyperpolarized 13C, 15N urea injection prior to metabolic/perfusion high spatial resolution MRI/1H MRSI staging exam (PROSE) with endorectal coil using both a phased-array abdominal coil and an endorectal coil will be performed within 12 weeks of subsequent non-investigational radical prostatectomy.

 Outcome Measures